Caitlyn Jenner: Capitalizing on Olympic fame

 In the 1970s, Olympic athletes were considered to be amateurs and were not allowed to seek or accept payment for their positions as sports celebrities.
 During the Cold War in 1972, three major Olympic titles that had a long history of American success – basketball, the 100-meter dash, and decathlon – were won by Soviet athletes.
 All Soviet athletes were professionals, while the United States was limited to amateurs.
 Jenner became an American hero by returning the decathlon title to the United States.
 "After the Games were over," Jenner said, "I happened to be the right guy, at that right place, at that right time."
-Tony Kornheiser of The New York Times wrote that along with their wife, Chrystie, Jenner was "so high up on the pedestal of American heroism, it would take a crane to get them down."
+Tony Kornheiser of The New York Times wrote that along with her wife, Chrystie, Jenner was "so high up on the pedestal of American heroism, it would take a crane to get [her] down."

 After the expected Olympic success, Jenner planned to cash in on whatever celebrity status could follow a gold medal in the same mold as Johnny Weissmuller and Sonja Henie, who had become major movie stars following their gold medals.
 This would require forgoing any future Olympic competition.
 At the time, Jenner's agent George Wallach felt there was a four-year window – until the next Olympics – upon which to capitalize.
 Wallach reported that Jenner was being considered for the role of Superman, which ultimately went to Christopher Reeve.
 "I really don't know how many offers we have", Wallach claimed.
 "There are still unopened telegrams back at the hotel and you just can't believe the offers that poured in during the first two days."

 Jenner appeared on the cover of the August 9, 1976, issue of Sports Illustrated, the February 1979 issue of Gentleman's Quarterly, and on the cover of Playgirl magazine.
 Jenner became a spokesperson for Tropicana, Minolta, and Buster Brown shoes.
 Jenner was also selected by the Kansas City Kings with the 139th overall pick in the seventh round of the 1977 NBA draft despite not having played basketball since high school.
 The publicity stunt was executed by team president/general manager Joe Axelson to mock the Kansas City Chiefs' yearly claims that they planned on selecting "the best athlete available" in the National Football League Draft.
 Jenner was presented with a jersey customized with the number 8618, the Olympic gold medal-winning score, but would never appear as an active player with the Kings.